This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- Antiseizure medicine may be given to control or prevent seizures.
-Do not stop taking this medicine unless your healthcare provider tells you to.
+- Antiepileptic medicine may be given to control or prevent seizures.
+Do not stop taking this medicine without the direction of a healthcare provider.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Prevent another seizure:

 - Take your antiseizure medicine every day at the same time.
 This will also help reduce side effects.
 Do not skip any doses.
 Do not stop taking this medicine unless directed by a healthcare provider.